vedmant/kohana-menu/README.md

 You define your menus in Kohana configuration files (see [config/menu/navbar.php](https://github.com/anroots/kohana-menu/blob/master/config/menu/navbar.php)).
-Then, in your (main) controller (or view), you determine which menu configuration to use (based on user role or other factors), construct a new Menu object, set the active link and render it in your template.
+Then, in your (main) controller (or template), you construct a new Menu object, set the active link and render it in your template.
 Done.

+### Example use case

 A WordPress type blog might have...